timkinnane/hubot-playbook/README.md

 ### Release Roadmap

+- Helpers for adapter UI payloads, for buttons and cards in messenger etc
-- Translate strings matching and sending with i18n-node
+- Translate sent strings and match terms with i18n-node
 - NLP for dialogue handlers with rasa.ai
 - Queue dialogue.receive calls to ensure messages process synchronously
 - Optional config for send middleware to throttle hearing consecutive res